Washlet: Design

 In 1996, Toto also released Washlets designed for Japanese-style squat toilets, but they proved difficult to use due to accuracy issues.
 Japanese-style toilets were replaced with their Western-style counterparts, and the model was discontinued around 2003.

 In October 2005, Toto released other improvements, incorporating sleep mode for energy conservation, a remote control, and a Washlet that could play MP3 audio files.
 Upon her visit to Japan in 2005, pop singer Madonna commented that she had "missed Japan’s warm toilet seats."

 Functions

 The cleansing features include buttons labeled Oshiri ("Rear") and Bidet ("Front") with translations in English speaking regions.
 Most current models have a sensor preventing water from spraying while a person is not sitting on the toilet.

-For antibacterial and disinfectant purposes, the nozzle is designed at such an angle that the water does not splash back on the inside of the toilet (43º for anuses, 53º for vulvas), and the nozzle itself is washed with warm water when stowed away and before use.
+For antibacterial and disinfectant purposes, the nozzle is designed at such an angle that the water does not splash back on the inside of the toilet (43° for anuses, 53° for vulvas), and the nozzle itself is washed with warm water when stowed away and before use.
 Anal and genital cleansing functions operate on different nozzles.
 Some models feature deodorizers and dryers for the user's convenience.

-The control panels usually features settings to change the intensity of the water spray, as well as warmth.
+The control panels usually feature settings to change the intensity of the water spray, as well as temperature.